EBhoraniya/OnlineExamination/README.md

 ONLINE EXAMINATION

-As part of DBMS Project we tried cretae real life applicable database for Online exams like JEE.
+As part of DBMS Project we tried create real life applicable database for Online exams like JEE.
 It includes:

 ER Diagram